-Our top choice for that is TVG.
-Beyond being a great spot to place your wagers, TVG offers up round-the-clock coverage of horse racing.
+Our top choice for that is the new FanDuel Racing app.
+Beyond being a great spot to place your wagers, the FanDuel app will have lots of horse racing coverage.

 On the betting front, you’ll be able to place all kinds of wagers on the races themselves, including the Kentucky Derby.

 To get started, click on our exclusive links to begin creating your account.
-By taking that step, you’ll be entitled to a risk-free wager of up to $300.
-The code should be entered automatically.
-If not, just take the time to enter LSRTVG in the promo code box to take advantage.
+By taking that step, you’ll be entitled to a no-sweat bet up $20.
+No bonus code is necessary.

 Creating an account is quick and easy.
 You’ll just need to enter simple information such as name and email address.
 From there, just click on the “complete registration” button, and your account will be created right away.